-Red Dot's Explore Kerala itinerary takes you on the classic route through Kerala's diverse landscapes, covering the cultural delights of historic Fort Kochi, a journey on the serene backwaters, the jungles of Periyar, the stunning tea plantations of Munnar and, finally, the sandy beaches of the south-west coast.
+Red Dot's Explore Kerala itinerary takes you on the classic route through Kerala's diverse landscapes, taking in the cultural delights of Fort Kochi, a journey on the serene backwaters, the jungles of Periyar, stunning mountain tea plantations of Munnar and, finally, the sandy beaches of the south-west coast.
 We will discuss your accommodation choices with you to ensure that your preferences are catered for and, as ever, Red Dot's commitment to tailor-made holidays means we can adjust to any itinerary requests you wish to make.

-- Meander along the backwaters in a traditional houseboat
+- Meander along the tranquil backwaters in a traditional houseboat

 - Accommodation in a shared double / twin room